 If you would like more information on any of the apps or games mentioned, Commonsensemedia.org provides parent guides for all the latest titles and trends.

-The Department of Education Northern Ireland (DENI), has produced an award-winning Safer Schools App to support parents and carers to keep children in their care safer online.
+DENI, has produced an award-winning Safer Schools App to support parents and carers to keep children in their care safer online.
 This is an excellent resource which has access to information on the popular social media platforms and provides an insight on critical issues such as bullying, sexting and gaming, along with easy to follow advice on how they can make their homes and the devices they give their children safer.
 Safer Schools Northern Ireland – Ineqe Safeguarding Group

 Getting the screen time balance